“I just got a mail from Google saying my account got suspended!” Audrey messaged me.

 Google Shopping Data Feed requirements

 Google has a long list of specifications that explains what data and in which format you need to supply everything.
-If you’re having problems with your product feed, this is probably where things go wrong.
+If you’re having problems with your Google SHopping feed, this is probably where things go wrong.

 The exact requirements vary depending on the types of products that you sell or the country you’re selling in.
 But I’ll go over the required attributes, plus the recommended ones where things often go wrong.